 Abstract

 Across cultures and time, the definition and role of courage have been highly debated.
 The common denominator across previous discussions and studies is the conceptualization of courage as an individual trait.
-In a pre-registered survey study across 1.5 million participants from 80 countries, we find consistent differences in courage across cultures, establishing the concept of national courage.
+In a pre-registered survey study across 1.5 million participants from 80 countries and territories, we find consistent differences in courage across cultures, establishing the concept of national courage.
 To better understand national courage, we investigated the association of national courage with national culture, measured through Hofstede’s individualism and masculinity.
 Across 2,688 pre-registered analytical models, we do not find evidence for an association between national courage and national individualism and masculinity, thereby establishing national courage as a distinct component of national culture.
 We further run 5,376 non-pre-registered models to understand better the link between national courage and alternative cultural constructs.
 We utilize hypotheses derived from individual-level and qualitative research to evaluate the pre-registered conjectured relationship between national courage, and national-level innovation and terrorism.
 We find that a more courageous national culture is associated with higher levels of innovation as well as higher levels of terrorism.

 Keywords: Cross-cultural differences, personality, courage